Back to Blog

 You take your existing workflows — designed for humans, optimized over decades for how humans work — and you slap AI on top.
 AI assists the underwriter.
 AI suggests responses for the adjuster.
 AI drafts the renewal letter for the producer to review.

 This is the copilot approach, and it captures the wrong budget.
 You're competing for the $1 software spend, not the $6 labor spend.
-Worse, every time the underlying models improve — and they improve every six months — your product's differentiation shrinks.
+Don't add AI to your existing workflows.
+Redesign workflows around what AI can do.

 Mistake #3: Waiting for Perfection

-But wait.
+“We'll deploy AI when it's 100% accurate.”
 AI claims processing already hits 95% accuracy on vehicle damage assessment.
 Document extraction runs at 97%+ in production.
-ACORD form generation has an error rate below 0.1%, compared to 5-8% for manual entry.
-These systems aren't perfect, but they're more accurate than the processes they replace.
+ACORD form generation has an error rate below 0.1%, compared to 5–8% for manual entry.

 While you wait for 100%, your competitors deploy at 95% and improve in production.
 Every claim they process generates data that makes their system better.
 By the time you're comfortable deploying, they'll be at 99% — and they'll have two years of compounding data advantage you can never close.